 - Premature death

 - Decreased lung function

 - Death from cardiovascular morbidity

 There are environmental benefits to urban density.
 Living close to a transportation hub, for example, reduces the number of cars on the road.

 Current best-practice mitigation measures to reduce air pollution exposure, such as better air filtration systems and vegetation barriers, are also making a difference.

 But the consensus is clear, the farther out you live or work from the high-volume roads, the greater the health benefits.

-There are measures you can take to protect your respiratory health if moving is not an option, starting with monitoring the air quality by visiting the Environmental Protection Agency website airnow.gov.
+There are measures you can take to protect your respiratory health if moving is not an option, starting with monitoring the air quality by visiting the EPA website airnow.gov.